sofiawallq/battling-ships/README.md

 # The great battle of the ships!
-This game is based on the classic Battleship game, created using Python and runs in the Code Institute mock terminal on Heroku.
+This game is based on the classic Battleship game, this time created using Python and runs in the Code Institute mock terminal on Heroku.

-The players goal is to find all of the opponents battleships before they find theirs.
+The players goal is to find and sink all of the opponents battleships before they find theirs.
+The opponent in this case is the computer.

 ## How to play

-The game begins with an itroduction of the faktorer man har att göra med.
+The game begins with a short introduction containing the games conditions regarding board size, number of ships and lenght of the ships.

-The player then enters a username and two game boards are then generated at random.
+The player then enters a username and two game boards are generated at random.

-The player can only see the ships on their board, marked with an "S".
+The player can only see the ships on their own board, marked with an "S".
+The computers ships remain hidden.

 There are five ships of various sizes that the player needs to locate in order to win.

-The player will then be asked to guess on the location of the opponents ships via cooordinates on the board and gets a response in form of a hit or miss.
+The player will then be asked to guess on the location of the opponents ships via cooordinates on the board, and gets a response in form of a hit or miss.

 Hits are marked on the board with an "*", miss with a "X".

-The player and the computer takes turn in guessing the locations of the opponents ships until one of them finds and sinks them all.
+The player and the computer take turn in guessing the location of the opponents ships until one of them finds and sinks them all.

 ## Features